jasonglenevans/GvbvdxxsModOffline/README.md

 ## Updating Offline Version

 ----
-Copy The index.html To The Built Version Then Copy The Builded Version (Not The Folder But The Files And The Folders Inside That Folder) To The Apps Folder
-In The Offline Version
+Copy The index.html To The Built Version Then Copy The Builded Version Direcory /app/ To The Apps Folder In The Offline Version

 # TESTING: